Find Your Darakaraka: Jaimini Astrology's Complete Spouse Blueprint

 Vimshottari Dasha Trigger

-The Mahadasha or Antardasha of the DK planet (or planets conjunct DK) directly opens the karmic window for meeting or significant partnership events.
+The Mahadasha or Antardasha of the DK planet (or planets conjunct DK) directly opens the soul-purpose window for meeting or significant partnership events.

 Jupiter Transit (Gochara)